From ABC to KPZ

-Once again, under the strict hyperbolicity condition, the off diagonal terms should not contribute so that the dynamical exponent $z_\alpha$ and the scaling function $f_\alpha$, and consequently the corresponding universality class, should be determined by the diagonal ones.
-Neglecting the off diagonals, the memory kernel reduces to $M_{\alpha,\alpha}(s,v)=2\sum_{\beta}(G_{\beta,\gamma}^\alpha)^2 (S_\beta({s,v}))^2$.
+Once again, under the strict hyperbolicity condition, the {off-diagonal} terms should not contribute so that the dynamical exponent $z_\alpha$ and the scaling function $f_\alpha$, and consequently the corresponding universality class, should be determined by the diagonal ones.
+Neglecting the {off-diagonals}, the memory kernel reduces to $M_{\alpha,\alpha}(s,v)=2\sum_{\beta}(G_{\beta,\gamma}^\alpha)^2 (S_\beta({s,v}))^2$.

 Let us now describe the possible limits.
 To this end, we introduce the set $\mathbb I_{\alpha}$ of those indices such that $G^\alpha_{\beta,\beta}$ in~\eqref{e:memoryK} is not zero, i.e. $\mathbb I_{\alpha}:=\{\beta : G^\alpha_{\beta,\beta}\neq 0\}$.
-For two component systems (which is the case for the model studied in this article) one can get \begin{itemize} \item diffusive behaviour if $\mathbb I_{\alpha}=\emptyset$, i.e. the EW universality class for the field $\alpha$ corresponding to $z_\alpha=2$ and $f_\alpha$ the usual heat kernel, \item KPZ behaviour if $\alpha\in \mathbb I_{\alpha}$, corresponding to $z_\alpha=3/2$. \end{itemize} which are the same obtained for systems with only one conservation law (see the discussion above for SEP).
+For two component systems (which is the case for the model studied in this article) one can get \begin{itemize} \item diffusive behaviour if $\mathbb I_{\alpha}=\emptyset$, i.e. the EW universality class for the field $\alpha$ corresponding to $z_\alpha=2$ and $f_\alpha$ the usual heat kernel, \item KPZ behaviour if $\alpha\in \mathbb I_{\alpha}$, corresponding to $z_\alpha=3/2${,} \end{itemize} which are the same obtained for systems with only one conservation law (see the discussion above for SEP).
 But now if for the normal field $\alpha$ the self-coupling term vanishes i.e. $G_{\alpha,\alpha}^\alpha=0$, but for $\beta$ we have $\beta\in I_\alpha$, i.e. $G^\alpha_{\beta,\beta}\neq 0$, then the dynamical exponent is equal to $z_\alpha=\min_{\beta\in I_\alpha}\{1+\frac {1}{z_\beta}\}$ and the scaling function is a $z_\alpha$-stable distribution given in Fourier space by